 The federal Bank Secrecy Act protects from disclosure certain documents that banks generate when reporting suspicious or fraudulent activities to the government.
-Courts have also recognised a "bank examiner privilege" that protects certain communications between banks and their regulators from disclosure.
+Courts have also recognised "bank examiner privilege" that protects certain communications between banks and their regulators from disclosure.
 The Right to Financial Privacy Act similarly limits the government's ability to access customers' financial records without the customer's consent or through a subpoena, search warrant or other formal written government request.
 Organisations such as the Federal Trade Commission and the Financial Industry Regulatory Authority also regulate the disclosure of financial information in certain situations, require financial institutions to implement privacy policies, and fine banks for violating privacy laws.

-7.3 Crypto-assets
+7.3 Crypto-Assets

-Crypto-assets, commonly known as digital assets, cryptocurrency, virtual currency or digital currency, are digital representations of value that serve, at least theoretically, as a substitute for traditional currency.
-Crypto-assets can generally be traded for traditional currencies or other digital assets.
-They are subject to taxation, freezing and regulation.
+Crypto-assets, commonly known as digital assets, cryptocurrency, virtual currency or digital currency, are digital representations of value that serve, at least theoretically, as a substitute for traditional, fiat currency.
+Crypto-assets can generally be traded for fiat currencies or other digital assets.
+Like other assets, they are subject to taxation, freezing and regulation.

 A comprehensive regulatory regime for cryptoassets is still emerging in the United States.
-At the federal level, Congress has not passed extensive legislation governing the sale, accounting or treatment of digital assets.
-In 2021 and 2022, certain laws and executive orders, discussed below, were enacted affecting crypto-asset reporting requirements.
-In 2023, despite bipartisan efforts, Congress did not pass legislation aimed at developing a regulatory framework for crypto-assets.
+At the federal level, Congress has not passed extensive legislation governing the sale, accounting or treatment of digital assets, despite bipartisan efforts.
+Without a clear legislative framework, different presidential administrations have taken divergent approaches to regulating digital assets.